-- Interest, dividends, or capital gains less than \$100 annually. - Earnings from employment in excess of \$480 for full time students 18 years or older that are not the head of household or their spouse. - Income from the employment of children under the age of 18. - Non-recurring allowances for housing, vehicle, food, or wellness (e.g. relocation assistance).
+- 1. Interest, dividends, or capital gains less than \$100 annually when the last two years are totaled and averaged by 24 months. - 2.
+Earnings from employment in excess of \$480 for full time students 18 years or older that are not the head of household or their spouse. - 3.
+Income from the employment of children under the age of 18.

-- Supplemental Nutrition Assistance Program (SNAP) benefits and Low-Income Home Energy Assistance Program (LIHEAP) benefits. - Earned Income Tax Credit (EITC) refunds. - Payments received for the care of foster children or adults.
+- 4. Non-recurring allowances for housing, vehicle, food, or wellness (e.g. relocation assistance). - 5.
+Supplemental Nutrition Assistance Program (SNAP) benefits and Low-Income Home Energy Assistance Program (LIHEAP) benefits. - 6.
+Public Assistance Cash benefits - 7.
+Child support, Alimony and Maintenance - 8.
+Earned Income Tax Credit (EITC) refunds. - 9.
+Payments received for the care of foster children or adults.